codeviewco/ruby_on_rails_advanced/README.md

 - Create two branches, _one for each story_.
 - Make commits.
 FYI we do evaluate the way that you make commits.
 - Use any additional libraries that you like.
-Be continuous of the dependecies that you introduce.
+Be continuous of the dependencies that you introduce.
 We evaluate those choices as well.
 - Update seed file with all the required records to run through the app.
 - We would like to know your assumptions and thoughts for what you are doing.
 Place them at the bottom of this readme under the section Candidate Comments
 - Create pull requests _for each branch_ into the master branch when you have completed everything.